davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/9-protect-aks-workloads.md

 ---
-Title: 6 - Protect Azure Kubernetes Service (AKS) Workloads
+Title: 9 - Protect Azure Kubernetes Service (AKS) Workloads
-Description: Prisma Cloud Compute provides a comprehensive set of cecurity capabilities to protect containerized workloads everywhere including AKS
+Description: Prisma Cloud Compute provides a comprehensive set of security capabilities to protect containerized workloads everywhere including AKS
 Author: David Okeyode
 ---
-# Module 6: Protect Azure Kubernetes Service (AKS) Workloads
+## Module 9 Introduction: Protect Azure Kubernetes Service (AKS) Workloads

-In the previous lesson, an ARO cluster was created.
-If you have not completed this lesson, you can refer to it [here](1-create-aro-cluster.md).
-In this workshop lesson, you will connect to the cluster as the kubeadmin user through the OpenShift web console and the OpenShift CLI.
-You'll be using this cluster for the rest of the lessons in this workshop.
+In this module, we will implement protection for AKS workloads.
 Here's what we'll be completing:

 > * Connect to the ARO cluster using the OpenShift web console
 > * Connect to the ARO cluster using the OpenShift CLI

+## Module 9 Exercises

+In this module, we will begin to walk through some of the protection capabilities that Prisma Cloud supports for container registries in Azure.
+Here are the exercises that we will complete:

+> * Deploy Sample App to AKS
+> * Add Azure Credential in Prisma Cloud
+> * Configure Prisma Cloud ACR integration
+> * Configure protection for Windows pool in AKS
+> * Configure and teat ACR webhook integration
+> * Troubleshooting ACR Integration

 ## Exercise 1 - Deploy Sample App to AKS